yazio/ReadabilityModifier/README.md

 1. Go to `Xcode` -> `Project Settings` and select your Project
 2. Select Tab `Package Dependencies` and click the +
 3. Paste `https://github.com/yazio/ReadabilityModifier` in the search bar and click on "Add Package"
-4. Selec the target(s) in which you want to use ReadabilityModifier
+4. Select the target(s) in which you want to use ReadabilityModifier

 ### Swift Package Manager